huggingface/datasets/datasets/ro_sent/README.md

 ### Dataset Summary

 This dataset is a Romanian Sentiment Analysis dataset.
 It is present in a processed form, as used by the authors of [`Romanian Transformers`](https://github.com/dumitrescustefan/Romanian-Transformers) in their examples and based on the original data present in at [this GitHub repository](https://github.com/katakonst/sentiment-analysis-tensorflow).
+The original data contains product and movie reviews in Romanian.

 ### Supported Tasks and Leaderboards